unrealwork/atsd-use-cases/USMortality/README.md

 LIMIT 10
 ```

-**Description**:

-1. Order rows by date and city and limit the response to 10 rows.
+The query orders rows by date and city and limit the response to 10 rows.

 ```sql
 SELECT *